BNN-UPC/NetworkModelingDatasets/datasets_v4/README.md

 # Datasets v4

+> Note 1: This dataset has been generated with [BNNetSimulator](https://github.com/BNN-UPC/BNNetSimulator)

-> Note: It is highly recommended to use the API provided [[here](https://github.com/BNN-UPC/datanetAPI/tree/dataset_v4)] to easily read and process samples from the dataset.
+> Note 2: It is highly recommended to use the API provided [[here](https://github.com/BNN-UPC/datanetAPI/tree/dataset_v4)] to easily read and process samples from the dataset.
 However, if you prefer to process directly the raw data, you can find the description of the dataset format below.

 ### Dataset description